filecoin-project/specs/storage-market.md

     SlashConsensusFault(blk1, blk2 BlockHeader)

     // SlashStorageFault slashes a storage miner for not submitting their PoSTs within
-    // the correct time window.
+    // the correct [time window](#TODO-link-to-faulty-submission).
 This may be called by anyone who detects the faulty behavior.
-    // The slashed miner then loses all of their staked collateral, has their power cut to
+    // The slashed miner then loses all of their staked collateral, and also loses all
-    // zero, and as a result, is no longer a candidate leader for extending the chain.
+    // of their power, and as a result, is no longer a candidate leader for extending the chain.
     SlashStorageFault(miner Address)

     // UpdateStorage is called by a miner to adjust the storage market actors